-Medium sized butterfly with a wing span up to 3 7/8 inches.
-The uppersides of the wings are chestnut brown with black borders and two rows of white spots on the forewings.
-The upperside of each hindwing on the male has a black scale patch.
-The undersides have a black border with two rows of white spots; the undersides of the hindwings have black veins.
+Medium-sized butterfly with a wingspan up to 3-7/8 inches.
+The uppersides of the wings are mahogany brown with black borders and two postmedian rows of white spots on the forewings.
+The upperside of each hindwing on the male has a black scent patch.
+The undersides of the wings have a black border with two rows of white spots; the undersides of the hindwings have black veins.

-Florida and southwester United States, West Indies, Mexico, Central America and South America; strays into the central and northern United States.
+Florida and southwestern United States, West Indies, Mexico, Central America and South America; strays into the central and northern United States.

 Distribution and Abundance in Florida:

 Three or more broods per year.
-The cream-colored eggs are laid singly on the leaves, stems, and flower buds of host plants.
+The cream-colored eggs are laid singly on the leaves, stems and flower buds of the host plants.

 Caterpillars feed on the leaves, flower buds, and stems of host plants.
-Native larval host plants include the cultivated wildflowers fewflower milkweed (Asclepias lanceolata), green antelopehorn (Asclepias viridis), swamp milkweed (Asclepias incarnata), and rarely butterflyweed (Asclepias tuberosa) and the vine, vine milkweed (Cynanchum angustifolium).
-Other native host plants include the wildflowers Curtiss' milkweed (Asclepias curtissii), longleaf milkweed (Asclepias longifolia), pinewoods milkweed (Asclepias humistrata) and velvetleaf milkweed (Asclepias tomentosa) and the vine, whitevine (Sarcostemma clausum).
-The nonnative scarlet milkweed (Asclepias curassavica) is also a larval host plant.
-Native nectar plants include frog fruit (Phyla nodiflora).
+Native larval host plants include the cultivated wildflowers fewflower milkweed (Asclepias lanceolata), green antelopehorn (Asclepias viridis) and swamp milkweed (Asclepias incarnata), and rarely butterflyweed (Asclepias tuberosa) and the vine, vine milkweed (Scutera angustifolia).
+Other native host plants include the wildflowers Curtiss' milkweed (Asclepias curtissii), longleaf milkweed (Asclepias longifolia), pinewoods milkweed (Asclepias humistrata) and velvetleaf milkweed (Asclepias tomentosa) and the vines, hairnetvine (Orthosia scoparia) and whitevine (Funastrum clausum).
+The nonnative latexplant (Morrenia odorata) and scarlet milkweed (Asclepias curassavica) also are larval host plants.
+Native nectar plants include turkey tangle fog fruit (Phyla nodiflora).

 Gann, G.D., M.E.
 Abdo, J.W.
 Gann, G.D.
 Gann, Sr., S.W.